glenlong/wedding/src/content/posts/outline-to-speech.md

 **Here's an example of expanding out a point.**

-The outline for a groom speech might include a note that simply says: "How we met".
+The outline for a Groom speech might include a note that simply says: "How we met".
 During the _Expand_ step this could become:

 > Jenny and I met three years ago at my sister's birthday celebration.
 Although we didn't speak very much I thought she was really nice and spent the next two weeks building up the courage to ask Sis for her number.
 Amazingly she agreed to a date and…